All About Water Recycling And Reuse - Recycled water and reclaimed water

 Moreover, by providing an additional source of water, it can help decrease wastewater discharges.

-Thus it would reduce perhaps, if not prevent, pollution, for instance, the number of cities that have been using wastewater recycling to solve water shortage caused by drought.
+Thus, it would reduce, if not prevent, pollution, for instance, the number of cities using wastewater recycling to solve water shortages caused by drought.
 The communities that have extracted freshwater from sewage could create a sustainable water supply that is more cost-effective rather than extracting salt from seawater or purchasing water supplies somewhere else.

-Several farmers often use recycled water that otherwise is a waste to irrigate crops.
+Several farmers often use recycled water, which is a waste, to irrigate crops.
 With this, they do not need to rely on water from the environment.
-But, they must employ the prescribed farm techniques in maintaining soil integrity and mitigate the possible outcome of pathogens and chemicals on crops.
+However, they must employ the prescribed farm techniques to maintain soil integrity and mitigate the possible outcome of pathogens and chemicals on crops.

 The downside of Water Recycling

-Risk management is vital for water recycling and should help maintain public confidence in the process.
-It is imperative to those in charge of the water recycling program to protect wildlife and the public vigilantly.
+Risk management is vital for water recycling and should help maintain public confidence.
+It is imperative for those in charge of the water recycling program to protect wildlife and the public vigilantly.

 The Wildlife and Ecosystem